cwkingjr/csv-term-tagger/README.md

 ### Example Batch File

-If your system installs this application in the same area as mine does, you should be able to download this file https://github.com/cwkingjr/csv-term-tagger/blob/main/term_tagger.bat onto your desktop and use it to drag File Explorer a CSV file path link to it and drop it on the desktop icon for this file to invoke the app.
+If your system installs this application in the same area as mine does, you should be able to download this file https://github.com/cwkingjr/csv-term-tagger/blob/main/term_tagger.bat onto your desktop and use Windows (File) Explorer to drag a CSV file path to it and drop it on the icon to invoke the app.
 If it doesn't work, see the installation extras section above to reconfigure it for your installation path.